 In this document specific meanings have been given to the following terms.

 - When the term ‘must’ is used, this means that the member has to comply.
 To comply, members will need to exercise their professional judgement.

 - We use the term ‘should’ when offering guidance on how to meet an overriding duty (that is, a statement containing ‘must’).
 It is also used when the duty does not apply in all circumstances or where there are factors outside your control that affect whether or how you can comply with the guidance.

 - When the term ‘May’ is used, this means that members have a choice as to whether to carry out certain actions or not.
 The term ‘may’ is most often used to introduce the range of approaches from which a member might choose.

 2. Members’ Duties

 All NCH Members are personally accountable for their actions and must be able to explain and justify their conduct and performance when asked to do so.

-If a complaint is made against a Member the standards in the Code of Ethical Conduct and Performance are used to assess misconduct or inadequate performance which could result in suspension or cessation of NCH membership or other sanctions as laid out in our complaints procedure.
+If a complaint is made against a Member the standards in the Code of Ethical Conduct and Performance are used to assess misconduct or inadequate performance which could result in suspension or cessation of NCH membership for up to 3 years, or other sanctions as laid out in our complaints procedure.

 As a member you are required to fully cooperate in any NCH investigations.